OWASP/www-project-cyber-defense-matrix/tab_media.md

 [Art into Science: The Cyber Defense Matrix: A Scientific Model for Cybersecurity](https://www.youtube.com/watch?v=ngp-WkXs4mc)

 - A video of Sounil Yu presenting a select set of use cases at the 2017 Art into Science Conference.
-This talk is

 [Art into Science: Cyber Portfolio Management Using the Cyber Defense Matrix](https://www.youtube.com/watch?v=C6S-WWhmwfg)